skylerspark/old-site-archives/README.md

  <li>11/06/2019 : Added 2 more projects (DDOVale, and CConsole) we now have 8 Projects in our projects page!</li>
  <li>11/07/2019 : Random Fixes and added a Title System in the Javascript to make the page title change depending on where you are.</li>
  <li>11/07/2019 : Added another project (Windows-Flat-Form-Data)</li>
- <li>11/11/2019 : Added my Program logo as a favicon for the webpage, Also Deleted the old Website for specific Reasons</li>
+ <li>11/11/2019 : Added my Program logo as a favicon for the webpage, Also Deleted the old Website for specific Reasons (Im talking about the old old old site that was in the -A-Other folder)</li>
  <li>11/12/2019 : Added my PGC (program graphical card) to the top left of the site, allows you to get an instant link to my github profile page, just a small shortcut thing.
 Source code for PGC: <a href="https://github.com/skylerspark/Program-Graphical-Card">SkylerSpark/Program-Graphical-Card</a></li>
 </ul>
 <hr>